Intuitive Eating & Hike Psych

 As a fully qualified I.A.C.P accredited Humanistic Psychotherapist I can help you on your journey towards calming your anxiety, exploring your issues and understanding yourself in a more compassionate way.

 We will work to heal the cause not just alleviate the symptoms.

 Through this process you will exercise both mind and body to discover a way through the challenges you face and find your inner strength and resilience.

 “Hiking is a bit like life: The journey only requires you to put one foot in front of the other....again and again and again.
 And if you allow yourself opportunity to be present throughout the entirety of the trek, you will witness beauty every step of the way, not just at the summit” - UNKNOWN

-Hiking therapy is a type of Ecotherapy, where all the normal processes of a psychotherapy session take place but instead of indoors we go outside.
+Hiking therapy is a type of Ecotherapy, where all the interpersonal and evidence based processes of a psychotherapy session take place but instead of indoors we go outside.
 This way of practicing is relatively new in Ireland, our changeable weather is likely responsible for that but it is becoming increasingly popular globally.

 There are many reasons for this including the fact that movement stimulates greater blood flow to the brain and this has been shown to heighten mood, creativity, self-awareness and emotional stability.